 Parallels Desktop for Mac costs $79.99 (£42) at the time of writing, although you can download a time-limited free trial.

 You also need a guest OS capable of running Oracle.
 Many choose Windows for its convenience and the ability to use tools such as PL/SQL Developer or (if you must) TOAD.
 However, Redhat Linux is an Oracle-supported platform (2006's Oracle Unbreakable Linux is essentially Redhat with an Oracle badge), and CentOS is a free Redhat clone.
 You can buy CentOS on DVD (it's very cheap since you are only paying for the distribution costs) or download a disk image in .iso format.
 It's further complicated by a choice of versions (I chose CentOS 4.4 for i386), mirrors (I chose the "actual country" download mirror site, in my case UK), formats (single DVD rather than multiple CD) and download methods (I chose Bittorrent).
-(Update: CentOS 5 is the current release as of Summer 2007.
-The installation is pretty much the same, read Howard Rogers' blog entry before blindly applying the same kernel settings to the new version.)
+(Update: CentOS 5 is the current release as of Summer 2007.)

 You can download Bittorrent free from www.bittorrent.com.
 With Bittorrent, you download a small control file such as CentOS-4.4-i386-binDVD.torrent, and open it in the Bittorrent application, which drives the actual download.
 I started it up and left it running overnight.
 (I'm told Bittorrrent can be extremely fast, but in my case it wasn't.
 If you have problems there is a lot of help on the Net.)